DevExpress-Examples/asp-net-mvc-grid-replace-default-scrollbars-with-dxscrollview-widget/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/t532374/)**
 <!-- run online end -->

-This example demonstrates how to apply the **dxScrollView** widget to the grid to configure the grid's scroll functionality.
+This example demonstrates how to apply the **dxScrollView** widget to the grid to configure the grid's scrolling capability.

 ![dxScrollWidget](dxScrollViewWidget.png)